 When I implement these 9 practical tips, I feel so much better and I’m completely hydrated.
-I can be the attentive homeschool mom God designed me to be when I’m feeling my best.
-Being a single mom has really opened my eyes to the simple health steps that I need to take in order to effectively be there 100% for my children on a daily basis.
+I can be the attentive mom and teacher God designed me to be when I’m feeling my best.
+Being a single mom has really opened my eyes to the simple health steps that I need to take in order to effectively be there 100% for my children and students on a daily basis.

 9 Practical Tips to Staying Hydrated

 - Add Fruit to Water – With all the cool infused water pitchers out now, there really isn’t a valid excuse to not to engage in some fruity water.
 My favorite fruits to add to my water are lemon, limes, grapefruits, and oranges.
 Just slice them up and store in zip locked baggies in the refrigerator for your next dose of water intake.

 - Add Fresh Mint to Water – Growing fresh mint is easy and it doesn’t take a green thumb.
 It’s extremely refreshing to me.
 I like to add some fresh mint to an ice tray in each slot.
 I just throw a few ice cubes into my water.
 Simple divine.

 - Make Water an Appetizer – I try to drink 8-16 oz of water before my main meal.
 I start drinking the water about 30 minutes before my meal.
 I always eat less food when I do this practical tip.